 Florence J. Gillmor Hall Expansion

-Florence J. Gillmor Hall, an expansion to the existing Jewett Center for the Performing Arts, will transform the experience of performing and fine arts students with enhanced classroom, rehearsal, and performance spaces.
-To better serve the growing number of music majors and minors, the expansion will include:
+Florence J. Gillmor Hall, an expansion to the Jewett Center for the Performing Arts, transforms the experience of performing arts students with enhanced classroom, rehearsal, and performance spaces.
+To better serve music students, the expansion includes:

-- a 100-seat recital hall that will showcase Westminster's emphasis on solo and small group performances.
-This performance space will house 2 concert grand pianos; a 5-channel immersive audiovisual system; and ideal acoustics for student and faculty solo and chamber music recitals, guest masterclasses, lectures, and more;
+- a 100-seat recital hall, housing 2 concert grand pianos, a 5-channel immersive audiovisual system, and ideal acoustics for student and faculty solo and chamber music recitals, guest masterclasses, lectures, and more;

-- sound-proof practice rooms and teaching spaces that will allow students essential practice time on new pianos, opportunities to rehearse chamber music together, and for faculty to teach private lessons;
+- sound-proof practice rooms and teaching spaces, allowing students essential practice time on new pianos, opportunities to rehearse chamber music together, and for faculty to teach private lessons;

-- a choir rehearsal room with vaulted ceilings and surround seating that will accommodate guest lectures and informal student performances as well as provide space for the Westminster Chamber Singers and Westminster Community Choir ensembles to rehearse; and
+- a choir rehearsal room with vaulted ceilings and surround seating that accommodate guest lectures and informal student performances as well as provide space for the Westminster Chamber Singers and Westminster Community Choir ensembles to rehearse; and

 - a student lounge where students from the Music, Theatre, and Dance programs can hang out, study together, or put together an impromptu performance.